-- 1. Isolate or enclose a process or work operation to reduce the exposure (i.e. fume hood, glove box, etc.). - 2.
-Use local exhaust ventilation (hoods) at the point of generation or dispersion of contaminants. - 3.
-Use wet methods to reduce the generation of dust. - 4.
+- 1. Isolate or enclose a process or work operation to reduce the number of employees potentially exposed (i.e. fume hood, glove box, etc.). - 2.
+Use local exhaust ventilation (hoods) at the point of generation or dispersion of contaminants and use dilution (general) ventilation to reduce air contaminant concentrations. - 3.Use wet methods to reduce the generation of dust. - 4.
 Use special control methods such as shielding and continuous monitoring devices to control exposures in special situations. - 5.
-Practice good housekeeping procedures to reduce unnecessary exposures. - 6.
-Vent storage cabinets where possible. - 7.
-Additional engineering controls may be determined by the CHO
+Practice good housekeeping procedures to reduce unnecessary exposures.